Multicultural Studies (MCS)

 An intensive study experience in multicultural studies.
 The student designs and carries out a course of focused study under the supervision of a multicultural studies faculty member.
 The student’s proposed plan of work must be reviewed and approved by the faculty sponsor and by the multicultural studies advisory committee.
 May be repeated once for credit.

-MCS 490 Independent Research and Study 1-4 Credits
+MCS 490 Independent Study: Research and Creative Expression 1-4 Credits

 Individual program of study under close supervision by the instructor, with weekly meetings and reports.
 Topics to be approved by the department.
 Available to seniors who have a minimum of a 3.0 GPA.
 No more than six credits allowed toward graduation.